 There is a very big difference between being a resident and becoming a citizen of Bolivia.
 As a resident, you are simply a foreigner who has been granted the right to enter and remain in the country for a specified period of time.
 Your rights (and also your obligations) under the law are very limited.
 (For example, you may be allowed to vote in local elections, but not national elections.)
 Once your residency time period has expired, you must renew for another period.
-Even once you have been in Bolivia long enough to apply for permanent residency (which means you don’t ever have to renew it again), you are still a foreigner with only certain rights and certain duties under the law.
+Even after you have lived in Bolivia long enough to apply for indefinite (permanent) residency (which means you don’t ever have to renew it again), you are still a foreigner with only certain rights and certain duties under the law.

 As a resident, you can lose your residency by staying outside of Bolivia for over 90 days, it can be revoked (taken away) if you commit certain types of crimes, and there are other ways to lose your Bolivian residency.
 As a resident of Bolivia, you will enter Bolivia on the passport of your country of origin.
 Once you have obtained residency in Bolivia, you will be issued a Bolivian Identification Card but it will look different than the card nationals carry.
 Throughout the entire time you live in Bolivia, you will still be considered a foreigner.

 As a citizen, you become (or are made) a full Bolivian national in every way under the law, as if you were a natural-born citizen, born in Bolivia.
 (That’s why people born in a country are called citizens and foreigners who become citizens later in life are called “naturalized” citizens).
 You then have all of the same rights (but also all of the same obligations) as any other Bolivian native.
-You are issued a Bolivian passport and birth certificate.
-You never have to apply for residency again.
+You are issued a Bolivian passport and you never have to apply for residency again.

 As a Bolivian citizen, you can come and go from Bolivia as many times as you please.
 You can leave Bolivia and return years later and you will still be a citizen.
 You can't be deported (although for certain crimes you commit overseas you could be extradited), and you cannot lose your citizenship once you have it.
 In other words, once a citizen of Bolivia, you are a citizen for life.
 The only way you can 'lose' your citizenship is if you break certain specific laws, or if you request it be revoked, and even then it can take months or years of complicated paperwork and court proceedings to revoke your Bolivian citizenship.